community en

 History of Wakamatsu Tea and Silk Farm About 150 years ago in 1869, the first group of approximately 22 immigrants to the U.S. mainland arrived …

-california Wakamatsu Colony issei fiction fukushima immigrants naomi hirahara colony Wakamatsu Aizu migration agriculture japanese american John Henry Schnell Jou Schnell Matsunosuke Sakurai Silk Francis Veerkamp Gold HIlls Jack Rabbit Farm Masumizu Kuninosuke Matsugoro Ohto napa okinawa tea farm Two Girls Tea
+california Wakamatsu Colony fukushima immigrants issei Aizu fiction migration naomi hirahara agriculture colony japanese american Matsunosuke Sakurai Wakamatsu Francis Veerkamp Gold HIlls Jack Rabbit Farm Masumizu Kuninosuke Matsugoro Ohto napa okinawa tea farm Two Girls Tea

 Discover Nikkei is a place to connect with others and share the Nikkei experience.
 To continue to sustain and grow this project, we need your help!